-Zambia is reportedly in talks with China over a possible takeover of the countrys electricity company, ZEWASCO, after defaulting on loan repayment.
+Zambia is reportedly in talks with China over acquiring its main power company after defaulting on loan repayment

 This is according to a report by Africa Confidential titled Bills, Bonds and even Bigger Debts claiming that Zambia risks losing its sovereignty to China which is bound to seize its national assets once the government defaults on loans.